Analysis | ‘Most people are going to get covid’: A momentous warning at a Senate hearing

 “What we need to do is make sure the hospitals can still function, transportation, you know, other essential services are not disrupted while this happens,” she said.
 “I think after that will be a good time to reassess how we’re approaching this pandemic.”

 Woodcock’s projection might not be terribly surprising, given the number of daily positive tests rising to record levels.
 On Monday, the seven-day average reached more than 760,000, meaning about 1 in every 60 Americans has tested positive in the last week alone.
-(And that’s likely a significant undercount, given the mildness of many omicron cases and the availability of at-home tests.)
-A study released about four months ago — before the rise of the unprecedentedly infectious omicron variant — estimated that 31 percent had already been infected even by that point.
+(And that’s probably a significant undercount, given the mildness of many omicron cases and the availability of at-home tests.)
+A study released about four months ago — before the rise of the unprecedentedly infectious omicron variant — estimated that 31 percent of the U.S. population had already been infected even by that point.

-Her comment also came shortly after a World Health Organization official warned the same day that Europe could see more than 50 percent of its population infected over the next six to eight weeks.
+Woodcock’s comment also came shortly after a World Health Organization official warned the same day that Europe could see more than 50 percent of its population infected over the next six to eight weeks.

 But as with Messonnier’s comment, the acknowledgment is a momentous one in the fight against the virus.
 There has been some hope that omicron could spike and fade relatively quickly — as it appears to have in South Africa.
-But the ranking member of the Senate health committee which hosted Woodcock and other health officials, Sen. Richard Burr (R-N.C.), noted Israeli scientists were less bullish that their country would be following the same trajectory.
+But Sen. Richard Burr (N.C.), the ranking Republican on the Senate Health Committee, which hosted Woodcock and other health officials, noted Israeli scientists were less bullish that their country would be following the same trajectory.

 In responding to Burr’s comments about South Africa, Anthony S. Fauci added another reality check, warning of inevitable future variants and that omicron infections might not provide natural immunity against them.